corporate academies —strategic, effective, and future-proof

 Not every organization needs a large-scale academy.
 But every organization needs strategically driven skills development —and the “Academy” can serve as a framework for this.

-What distinguishes an academy from traditional continuing education?
+What distinguishes a corporate academy from traditional continuing education?

 Traditional professional development is often needs-based and ad hoc.
-A corporate academy is an integrated system: it brings together strategy, target groups, learning paths, formats, quality assurance, and performance measurement.
+A corporate academy is an integrated system: it brings together strategy, target audiences, learning paths, formats, quality assurance, and performance measurement.

-What role does an LMS play LMS the development process?
+What role does an LMS play LMS establishing a corporate academy?

-An LMS support processes and create transparency—but it is not the starting point.
-First come the vision, governance, portfolio, and process design; the technology follows the logic.
+An LMS support processes and create transparency—but it is not the starting point for building a corporate academy.
+The vision, governance, portfolio, and process design come first; the technology follows the logic.

 What are the costs involved in setting up a corporate academy?